The challenges and our response

 Since 2010, the militant group Boko Haram has been waging violent attacks on civilians across Nigeria, creating a deteriorating security situation with increasing numbers of victims, destruction of social and economic infrastructure and disruption of education services.
 As a result, almost two million people are internally displaced and nearly five million people are facing severe food insecurity—1.4 million of whom are facing “emergency” and 38,000 famine-like conditions.
 International Medical Corps has worked in Nigeria since 2013 and currently has team in Sokoto, Kano, and Borno states, delivering programs in health, nutrition, water and sanitation, gender-based violence prevention and response, and food security.

-Together with the UN’s World Food Programme (WFP), International Medical Corps also worked to improve household food security by distributing supplementary food to an estimated 176,000 people in Borno State, the epicentre of the current food crisis that could potentially spiral into famine conditions.
+Together with the UN’s World Food Program (WFP), International Medical Corps also worked to improve household food security by distributing supplementary food to an estimated 176,000 people in Borno State, the epicentre of the current food crisis that could potentially spiral into famine conditions.

 Immunisation Program: In August 2016, two children were reported paralysed with wild poliovirus in Borno State—more than two years after the last reported case.
 The resurgence of the disease is directly linked to the ongoing conflict and displacement that has left people displaced from their homes without access to health care and humanitarian assistance.
 Starting in 2015, International Medical Corps has been a part of the Core Group Polio Project, a consortium of NGOs actively supporting polio eradication in seven countries, with a focus on community-based surveillance, social mobilisation for vaccination campaigns and routine immunisation, campaign planning, independent campaign monitoring, vaccine registers and tracking children’s vaccinations.